zooniverse/front-end-monorepo/packages/lib-react-components/src/Media/README.md

 - height: _(number)_ height in CSS pixels.
 - origin: _(string)_ The origin for the Zooniverse thumbnail service.
 Defaults to `'https://thumbnails.zooniverse.org'`
 - placeholder: _(node)_ React component or HTML to render as a child of the placeholder container while the image is loading
+- showPoster: _(bool)_ whether to show a poster thumbnail for video media.
+Defaults to false.
+When true, preload is set to `'none'`; when false, preload is set to `'metadata'`.
 - src: _(string)_ the source of the media.
 Required.
   - NOTE: MIME type and the corresponding child media component is determined by this string.
 If a MIME type can't be guessed, consider specifying a `defaultMimeType`
 - width: _(number)_ width in CSS pixels.